jamiewilbraham/azure-docs/articles/cognitive-services/authentication.md

 ---
 title: Authentication
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: "There are three ways to authenticate a request to an Azure Cognitive Services resource: a subscription key, a bearer token, or a multi-service subscription.
+description: "There are three ways to authenticate a request to an Azure Cognitive Research Technologies resource: a subscription key, a bearer token, or a multi-service subscription.
 In this article, you'll learn about each method, and how to make a request."
 services: cognitive-services
 author: erhopf
 manager: nitinme